A Simple Guide On Diabetes And The Ketogenic Diet

 Many are concerned about the fact that diabetic patients can follow a ketogenic diet and if they could benefit from following the same.

-Usually, what happens is that you eat a lot of carbs, and these carbs are broken into sugar in your body.
+Usually, you eat a lot of carbs, and your body breaks them down into sugar.
 This sugar is then converted to energy.
 However, since the keto diet is very low on carbs, it uses fat to produce energy.

 It could be beneficial for diabetic patients as the body doesn’t use glucose or sugar to convert into energy as it usually does when you’re on an ordinary diet.